 Frustrations with account management usually center around sales and billing.
 Excessive up-selling, unexpected charges, and a lack of transparency are some of the issues we hear about most often.

 It’s important to understand that this frustration is more than simply aggravating; it also negatively impacts your business’ productivity and bottom line.
-Over time, the soft costs of lost productivity can be staggering.
-This is one area you want to address quickly should it occur.
+Spending some of your downtime dealing with an IT issue every once in awhile might be ok, but over time the soft costs of lost productivity can be staggering.
+This is one area you want to address quickly to provide you peace of mind.

 Although it may seem like the hot new buzzword, digital transformation is not a new concept.
-Many businesses are already doing it, without realizing it’s a “thing”.
+What once was only a priority for larger companies is just not the case anymore.
+No matter if you run an organization of thousands or are a small business owner, your business requires you to stay informed and up to date in this digital age.
+Many businesses are already doing it, without even realizing it’s a “thing”.
 The difference with transformative IT now is that businesses actively see it and recognize its potential impact.
-That awareness leads to the development of strategic initiatives that really unlock the power of digital transformation.
+That awareness leads to the development of strategic initiatives that really unlock the power of digital transformation and data security.

 Although this is sometimes related to changes in a business’ size (as described above), it can also occur independently of actual increases in an organization’s headcount.
 For example, established businesses capitalizing on market changes and transitioning to a strong growth mindset begin to rely more heavily on technology.
-These fast-paced environments may require a level of service beyond what the business previously needed.
+These fast-paced environments may require a level of managed service beyond what the business previously needed.
+Maybe until now you have kept everything on-site, but realize that outsourcing is the most cost-effective and efficient solution for your IT needs.
+Many small business owners, in particular are unsure of what best fits their business requirements.
+For this reason we encourage you to take time to discuss your options with an IT consulting specialist to help determine if something like an IT company would be the best solution for you.

-Increased security needs is another business priority that can signal the need for more sophisticated IT support.
-Implementing secure data access controls, antivirus solutions, and data backup configurations can quickly become complex as you work to minimize the security risks within your network environment.
-As ransomware and other cyberattacks have increased, security and risk management has become a more strategic business priority for many small and mid-sized businesses.
-This is especially true in specific industries governed by data security regulations, such as healthcare and financial services.
+Increased security needs is another business priority that can signal the need for more sophisticated IT infrastructure.
+Implementing IT solutions such as secure data access controls, antivirus solutions, and data backup configurations can quickly become complex as you work to minimize your network security risks.
+As ransomware and other cyberattacks have increased, cybersecurity and risk management security services have become a top priority for many small and mid-sized businesses.
+This is especially true in specific industries governed by data security regulations that require security solutions, such as healthcare and financial services.

 New workforce initiatives can also impact the type of support you require.
 For example, as more organizations shift to allow employees flexible work schedules, teleworking, and the ability to use their own personal devices for work (BYOD), their technology needs change to support that.
-Providing IT support to a remote workforce using a variety of computers, laptops, tablets, and smartphones may demand a higher level of technology expertise than you currently have available to you.
+Providing technical support to a remote workforce using a variety of computers, laptops, tablets, and mobile devices may demand a higher level of technology expertise than you currently have available to you.
+This is why managed service providers offer remote support as another important solution to your IT needs.

 Whatever your reason for changing IT providers is, use it as a chance to get off cruise control.
-Technology can be confusing and intimidating; once a support plan is in place, many businesses leave it alone.
-Unless something goes drastically wrong, they adopt a “set it and forget it” approach.
+Technology can be confusing and intimidating; once an information technology support plan is in place, many businesses leave it alone.
+Unless something goes drastically wrong and there is a need for disaster recovery, they adopt a “set it and forget it” approach.

 But your business does not stand still, and neither should your technology.
 Technology shouldn’t just support your business; it should optimize it and enable you to reach your goals.
-Periodic reviews, performed at least annually, will help either confirm your plan or identify when it’s time to make changes in your IT support.
+Periodic reviews, performed at least annually, will help either confirm your plan or identify when it’s time to make changes to your IT support and if you need to either change or pursue professional services.